BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

    .. note::

-      This can be done in the CI/CD settings of the project
+      This can be done in the CI/CD settings of the gitlab project in the interface.

    .. code-block:: bash